Military medics deploy in California, Texas as virus surges

 Texas reported 10,000 new cases for the third straight day Thursday and 129 additional deaths.
 California reported its largest two-day total of confirmed cases, nearly 20,000, along with 258 deaths over 48 hours.

 There were signs across the Sunbelt that the virus was stretching authorities’ capacity to respond.
-The medical examiner’s office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there earlier this year.
+The medical examiner’s office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there.

+In South Carolina, some hospitals are being squeezed: The number of patients hospitalized with COVID-19 is increasing rapidly, while nurses and other workers are also getting infected when they are off work, said Dr. Wendell James, a senior vice president with Prisma Health who is based in Greenville.

+“The majority of the illness we see in our nursing staffs and our support staff is community spread,” he said.
+“Almost all of it I can’t control.”

-In Florida’s Miami-Dade County, the county commission unanimously approved an emergency order giving all code and fire inspectors authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
+In Florida, Miami-Dade County’s commission gave code and fire inspectors authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
 Police officers already had this enforcement power.

 “We’re going to put a heck of a lot of people out there,” said Mayor Carlos Gimenez.
 “Our people are going to go everywhere.”